-I used canola oil and it worked great, but the original recipe recommends peanut oil.
-Either way, be careful with the hot oil and add the egg rolls with tongs.
+I use canola oil and it works great, but the original recipe recommends peanut oil.
+Either way, be careful with the hot oil.
+Add and remove the egg rolls with tongs.

 Don't leave the rolled egg rolls sitting too long before putting them into the oil - they will start to get soggy.

 Store leftovers in aluminum foil in the refrigerator or freeze after cooled.

 Use a pyrometer (aka infrared thermometer) to judge the oil temperature.
 It's helpful and inexpensive (around 20 bucks and worth it).